middlebury/college-handbook/content/i-policies-for-all/appropriate-use/info-tech.md

 ### **2\.
 E-mail Policies**

 E-mail is the official method for communicating with Middlebury students, faculty, and staff.
 Official e-mail communications are intended to meet and serve academic and administrative needs.
 Middlebury expects that such communications, many of which are time-critical, will be received and read in a timely fashion.
 To enable this process, all students, faculty, and staff are issued a standardized Middlebury e-mail account to receive these communications.
 Opting-out from official email lists is not permitted.
 Students, faculty, and staff who choose to forward e-mail from their Middlebury e-mail accounts are responsible for ensuring that all information, including attachments, is transmitted in its entirety to the preferred account.
-Individual or institutional email accounts may not be used for direct advertising for personal profit or gain.</span>
+Individual or institutional email accounts may not be used for direct advertising for personal profit or gain.

 Middlebury has adopted guidelines for appropriate use of All Campus Email messages and such messages may only be sent by specific authorized individuals.
 More information is available [here](https://go.middlebury.edu/policy-email).

-#### **3. Network Monitoring Policy**
+#### **3\.
+Network Monitoring Policy**

 **a.
 Purpose**
 The primary purpose of network monitoring is to ensure the availability, performance and security of Middlebury’s network services.
 This includes identifying and blocking malicious activity in order to protect the College’s data, systems, and reputation.